-Jamaican cases can also be found in the West Indian reports (GN1.G.2), the Caribbean commercial law reports (GN1.G.3) and the Law reports of the Commonwealth (GB1.G.1).
+Jamaican cases can also be found in the West Indian reports (GN1.G.2 and on Lexis+), the Caribbean commercial law reports (GN1.G.3) and the Law reports of the Commonwealth (GB1.G.1 and on Lexis+).

-Books on Jamaica will be shelved at GN7.b-d, and IALS library has at least 20 monographs.
+Books on Jamaica will be shelved at GN7.b-d.
 Constitutional texts are shelved at GN7.C.
 1 (there is also material relating to the Cayman Islands and the Turks and Caicos Islands shelved here).

 Some books include:

 Books on the region as a whole with sections on Jamaica are shelved at GN1.b-d.
-One such recently published book is Traditions in Caribbean law: law-making, constitutionalism and the convergence of national and international law, edited by David S. Berry and Tracy Robinson, published in Jamaica in 2013 by Caribbean Law Publishing, shelved at GN1.C.1 BER.
+One such recently published book is Traditions in Caribbean law: law-making, constitutionalism and the convergence of national and international law, edited by David S. Berry and Tracy Robinson, published in Jamaica in 2013.

 Jamaica law journal, 1970-75, FOL GN7.J.1